DPotoyan/Chem324/ch03/note01.md

 $$\psi(x,t) = \sum_n c_n \psi_n(x) f_n(t)$$

-### Eigenvalues and eigenfunctions
+### Eigenvalues and Eigenfunctions

-- Using the operator notation we see that both classical wave equation and time-independent Schrödinger equation can be framed as a problem of seeking special functions and multiplicative factors which satisfy a special kind of operators.
+In both the classical wave equation and the time-independent Schrödinger equation, we can use operator notation to frame the problem as one of finding special functions and their corresponding multiplicative factors that satisfy specific operators.

 :::{figure-md} markdown-fig
 <img src="images/SE_intro6.jpg" alt="eigval-func" class="bg-primary mb-1" width="300px">